Statutes of Lithuania: First and Second Statutes

-The main purpose of the First Statute was to standardise and unify the law, under one legal code, ending the prominent regional particularism.
+The main purpose of the First Statute was to standardize and unify the law, under one legal code, ending the prominent regional particularism.
 The unified law was supposed to act as a tool for better political and economic integration of the different regions.

+Although general land privileges (obshchezemskie privilei) of 1447, 1492 and 1506 provided certain legal norms, as a rule, they did not cover more specific types of problems, such as procedure, punishment and other finer points of law.
+At the diet held in 1514, the delegates made the first request for laws and rights written down in a comprehensive code.
+After further repeated requests for such a code, a general diet was convened in the spring of 1522 for the discussion of provisions to be included in the first statute.

 The First Statute was drafted in 1522 and came into force in 1529 by the initiative of the Lithuanian Council of Lords.
 It has been proposed that the codification was initiated by Grand Chancellor of Lithuania Mikołaj Radziwiłł as a reworking and expansion of the Casimir Code.
 The First Statute consisted of 13 Chapters and was divided into 282 Articles.
 The first edition was redrafted and completed by his successor Albertas Goštautas, who assumed the position of the Grand Chancellor of Lithuania in 1522.

 The First Statute was hand-written and survived in several copies.
-Statutes of Lithuania were translated to Latin because of its superior terminology and to avoid ambiguity.
-Augustinus Rotundus was the most active proponent of Latin usage in the GDL.
+The statutes of Lithuania were translated to Latin because of Latin's superior terminology and to avoid ambiguity.
+Augustinus Rotundus was the most active proponent of Latin usage in Lithuania.

 The second statute came into effect in 1566 by the order of the King of Poland and Grand Duke of Lithuania, Sigismund II Augustus, and was larger and more advanced.
 The Grand Duke did this because of pressure from the Lithuanian nobility, as the expansion of nobles' rights since the publication of the first statute had made it redundant.
 The second statute was prepared by a special commission, consisting of ten members, appointed by the Grand Duke and the Council of Lords.

 This Second Statute made the rights of Orthodox Christians and Catholics equal.
 It consisted of 14 Chapters and contained 367 Articles.

+Since May 2024, a fair copy of the First Statute in Western Ruthenian, belonging to Albertas Goštautas, and a manuscript copy of Polish translation of the Second Statute are exhibited at a permanent exhibition in the Palace of the Commonwealth in Warsaw.